 How can I help?

-Thank you!
+Thank you for asking!
 Tell your friends!
 Invite your neighbors!
 Yell from the rooftops!
 (But only during the day, please!)

 Follow Maker Faire Miami on Facebook.